Nanji-Huaji/Nanji-Huaji/README.md

 ## Hey there! 👋

-- 🌱I'm a student majoring in the communication engineering at BUPT
+- 🌱I'm a student majoring in the communication engineering at Beijing University of Posts and Telecommunications.
 - 💬In fact, I don't know what I will do here exactly.
 But maybe I will do something ramdonly.
 - 🔭 I’m currently working on machine learning.
+Moreover, I'm focusing on language model inference and affective computing.
+- 📫 How to reach me: hua_ji@outlook.com

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Nanji-Huaji)](https://github.com/anuraghazra/github-readme-stats)